matomo-org/developer-documentation/docs/4.x/getting-started-part-1.md

 - **[xhprof](https://github.com/facebook/xhprof)** If you'd like to profile your code and debug any inefficiencies.
 - **[python](https://www.python.org/)** If you want to use the log importer.

+**Important Note for Windows**

+It is possible to develop Matomo On Windows, but some things will not work as well.
+Specifically, Windows users coding with Vue may encounter problems with compiling Vue code.
+This is currently an unsolved problem, and we'd happily accept contributions that would help Windows users have an easier time contributing to Matomo.

 ### Command to get the tools on Linux

 If your computer is using a Debian based operating system, you can install all the required packages with the following command: